vigetlabs/microcosm/docs/api/plugins.md

 greater
 adherence to the Hapi API to help share code and provide consistency.

-At the moment, the only requirement is that plugins implement a `register` method:
+Plugins implement a `register` method that is called whenever an application is
+started:

 ```javascript
 let LazyPlugin = {